elucian/bee/syntax/composite.md

 ## Varargs

-One rule or rule can receive variable number of arguments.
-We declare an array using prefix "*" for variable parameter name.
+Is a last parameter in a parameter list, declared with prefix "*" that can receive numerous arguments.

 ```
 --parameter *bar is an array